 The partnership also plays an integral role in helping Bouygues Construction become an even more socially and environmentally responsible company and tackle four major sustainability challenges: contributing to sustainable regional development; creating a low-carbon company culture; digitalizing to support greater productivity; and developing an environment where all talents can flourish.

-“Digitalization offers a tremendous opportunity to improve our response to the challenges of sustainable development,” said Marie-Luce Godinot, deputy CEO of Bouygues Construction.
+“Digitalization offers a tremendous opportunity to improve our response to the challenges of sustainable development,” said Marie-Luce Godinot, Executive Vice President, responsible for Information Systems, Digital Transformation, Innovation and Sustainable Development at Bouygues Construction.
 “For example, the calculation and optimization of carbon costs, better management of material resources and all this while offering a renewed and enriched relationship with our project stakeholders – suppliers, subcontractors, architects and customers.”

 With streamlined processes from design to fabrication and assembly, the company will reduce waste on construction sites and the factory floor.
 It will also step up the measures it takes to ensure that it is building and renovating responsibly.